ckadluba/AzureDevOpsTools/README.md

 # RemoveAzureGitRepoWritePermissions

-A PowerShell script to remove all read permissions from an Azure DevOps git repository.
+A PowerShell script to remove all write permissions from an Azure DevOps git repository.

-Sometimes old repositories should be set read only "deactivated" in a way, that nobody can change the code anymore while keeping them readable for reference purposes.
+Sometimes old repositories should be "deactivated" in a way, that nobody can change the code anymore while keeping it readable for reference purposes.
 In these cases disabling the repository is not a good option, because then it does not appear in the list of repositories in the UI anymore.
-This script can be used instead to remove all [write permissions](#write-permissions) from the repository.
+This script can be used to remove all [write permissions](#write-permissions) from the repository.

 This script does the following modifications for all ACLs of a given repository

-1. Disable permission inheritance
 1. Removed explicit allow of [write permissions](#write-permissions) on all existing ACEs
 1. Set an explicit deny of [write permissions](#write-permissions) on all existing ACEs for the following actions:
 1. Display modfied ACLs and ACEs with old and new values